Introduction to sport and fitness

 - demonstrate an understanding of selected debates in sport and fitness and their relevance to sport and fitness settings.

-This module has been recognised by the Register of Exercise Professionals (REPs), for continuing professional development (CPD) purposes.
-This means that if you are a member of REPs, you will be able to claim 16 CPD points on completion of the module.
+This module is recognised by the Register of Exercise Professionals (REPs) and endorsed by PD:Approval, for continuing professional development (CPD) purposes.
+This means that if you’re a member of REPs, on completing the module, you can claim 16 CPD points.

 This module is a broad introduction to sport and fitness, and no assumptions are made about the knowledge or education you bring to it.
 As an OU level 1 module, it provides core subject knowledge and the study skills required for higher education and distance learning, to help you progress to modules at OU level 2 and beyond.